-A weighted blanket is key to feeling positively about yourself, and that’s the key necessary to unlock the part of you that wants to exercise.
+A weighted blanket is a key to feeling positive about yourself, and that’s the key necessary to unlock the part of you that wants to exercise.

 You should feel comfortable in your body.